How Sara Nichols Turns Complex Challenges into Collaborative Solutions

 The same principle applies to statewide initiatives like Minnesota's resource management planning work, where ambitious goals are pushing already high-performing systems toward even greater impact.

 For Sara, success isn't measured by the report itself.
+It's measured by what happens after.

 Investing in People